d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ## Gradients and Python Control Flow

-So far we reviewed cases where the path from input to result was well-defined via a function such as $z = x^3$.
+So far we reviewed cases where the path from input to output was well-defined via a function such as `z = x * x * x`.
 Programming offers us a lot more freedom in how we compute results.
 For instance, we can make them depend on auxiliary variables or condition choices on intermediate results.
 One benefit of using automatic differentiation is that [**even if**] building the computational graph of (**a function required passing through a maze of Python control flow**) (e.g., conditionals, loops, and arbitrary function calls), (**we can still calculate the gradient of the resulting variable.**)
 To illustrate this, consider the following code snippet where